Being the reliable one often looks like a virtue — especially at work.

 But there’s a cost to always being the reliable one — and it often goes unnamed.

-You stop being asked and start being assumed.
-Work, emotional load, and unspoken expectations drift in your direction because you can handle them.
-You’re not creating chaos, so nothing signals that the balance is off.
+Work, emotional load, and unspoken expectations begin to drift in your direction because you can handle them.
+You are not creating chaos, so nothing signals that the balance is off.

 Including to you.